When Eight Bells Toll (film): Plot

-They are joined by Skouras's wife, Charlotte (Nathalie Delon), whom they find calling for help in the sea.
+They are joined by Skouras's wife, Charlotte, whom they find calling for help in the sea.
 She claims to have escaped his yacht after he beat her.
 Calvert is both attracted to, and suspicious of her.

 When a pirate speedboat approaches, Calvert rams it, shoots the occupants and blows up the boat in vengeance for Hunslett's death.

 Calvert recruits the shark fishermen to deal with Skouras and his modern day pirates.
 Guessing that the missing bullion ships are being sunk to allow the gold to be offloaded invisibly, Calvert dives in the bay and finds the Nantesville.
 He fights and kills one of the divers, whom he has previously encountered and who he suspects killed Hunslett.

 He then secretly enters Kirkside's castle and questions the Lord's daughter, discovering that Skouras is an innocent victim whose real wife is being held hostage along with other locals down in the castle's dungeons.
 He then sneaks into the underground dock of the castle where the gold is being offloaded.

 At midnight (eight bells) the shark fishermen ram the gates of the underground dock with their boat.
 The pirates are expecting them because Charlotte has been transmitting Calvert's plans to them by secret radio.
 She is actually the wife of their ringleader, not Skouras.
 A fire fight ensues in which the pirates are wiped out, after which Calvert lets Charlotte escape with a single bar of gold in her possession.